Docs

 Shared Partials

 Hugo supports two kinds of reusable components, being partials and shortcodes.
 A shortcode can be referenced from within content files, such as Markdown.
 Partials can be referenced by layout files, other partials, and shortcodes too.
 You cannot reference a shortcode from a partial though.
-To enable reuse, Hinode has shifted the bulk of the implementation of many of its shortcodes to separate partials.
-These partials are maintained in the layouts/partials/assets folder.
+To enable reuse, Hinode has shifted the bulk of the implementation of most shortcodes to separate partials.
+These partials are maintained in the layouts/_partials/assets folder.
 The related shortcode then simply references the partial.

 As an example, consider the implementation of the Breadcrumb.
 Hinode adds a breadcrumb to all pages (except the homepage) if enabled in the Site Parameters.
 The implementation is available in layouts/_partials/assets/breadcrumb.html.
 The same component is also exposed as a shortcode, so it can be called from within a content page.
 The shortcode file layouts/_shortcodes/breadcrumb.html includes the following statement to invoke the partial.
 The page argument passes the current page context to the underlying partial: